CometBackup/comet-php-sdk/README.md

 ## Getting Help

+Bug reports and pull requests are welcome on GitHub at [https://github.com/CometBackup/comet-php-sdk](https://github.com/CometBackup/comet-php-sdk).

-Please submit issues via the ticket system at [cometbackup.com](https://cometbackup.com/).
+You may also submit issues via the ticket system at [cometbackup.com](https://cometbackup.com/).